Why choose Tanzania?

 Tanzania is in the bottom 10% of the world’s economies in relation to per capita income.

-The GDP (PPP) is 3,533 $, (nominal) 1100 $.
+As of 2023, Tanzania's Gross Domestic Product (GDP) is estimated to be around $85 billion USD in nominal terms.
+GDP per capita is around $1300.
 The economy is dependent on agriculture and tourism.
 Between 60-70% of the countries workforce is employed in agriculture.
 Around 18% of GDP comes from travel and tourism.
 The local currency is Tanzanian shilling (TZS), however USD are also widely used.

 Tanzania gained independence from Britain in 1961, then under the name of Tanganyika.
 In 1964 merging with Ugunja (Zanzibar) & Pemba forming Tanzania.
 The first democratic elections since the 1970’s were held in 1995.
 Former President Julius Nyerere's philosophy of Ujamaa (African Socialism) guided Tanzania's development for 21 years until he retired in 1980.